 - Matthew 12:1-8– David and his men eating the showbread, which was unlawful.

 All of the above practices were accepted by God even though they were deemed as unlawful.
 The most important question here is why?
 What separates Solomon from other men who sacrificed on the high places?
 What separates Eleazar and Ithamar from Nadab and Abihu?
 What separates Hezekiah and the Jews in 2 Chronicles from the many other Jews who worshiped incorrectly?
-For that matter, why was Peter able to live after denying Jesus three times but Ananias and Sapphira was struck dead immediately after making a little “white lie” (Jn.
+For that matter, why was Peter able to live after denying Jesus three times but Ananias and Sapphira were struck dead immediately after making a little “white lie” (Jn.
 21:15-19; Acts 5:1-5)?
 It would seem that if anybody should have gotten struck down for lying it would have been Peter!
 So, once again, we must ask why?

 It really is all about the heart.